ixjf/MSIRGB/README.md

 ```lua
 Lighting.SetColour(number index, number r, number g, number b)
 ```
 This function sets the colour of one of the 4 built-in colours. 'index' can be a number between 1 and 4, inclusive. 'r', 'g', 'b' are the R, G, B values between 0 and 255.
 Execution stops if any of the arguments is invalid.
+Any call to this function that succeeds automatically turns on the LEDs.
 ##
 ```lua
 number, number, number Lighting.GetColour(number index)